philwhiles/frettler/README.md

 names used are suspect, or the rules in my music theory code has some gaps or holes.
 I am finding this to be a great learning exercise, and I shall get there.

 ### Chord fingerings
-The ChordView may still require some work - it can calculate the chord fingering for fairly standard, open string, major, minor and diminished chords but I am still working on it - I need to check it's handiwork for a wider variety of chords and confirm that my algorithm for selecting the correct fingering works extensively.
+The ChordView still requires some work - it can calculate the chord fingering for fairly standard, open string, major, minor and diminished chords but I am still working on it - I need to check it's handiwork for a wider variety of chords and confirm that my algorithm for selecting the correct fingering works extensively.
 I havent found any resources online which explain how chord fingerings are derived.
 Yes, I know it's all about the tonic, a third and fifth etc, but each string has multiple candidates for each note in a chord.
 My algorithm favours the higher frets, can exclude strings lower